JYHan97/hello-world/README.md

 My first repository

 Hi there!
- This is JY, a fresh in Github, let's do something!
+ This is JY, a rookie in Github, let's do something!